beanboi64/simple-unit-conversion/README.md

 This project is part of my Python learning journey.
 It demonstrates my understanding of:

 - Variables, data types, and user input
-- Functions with parameters and return values
+- Functions with return values
 - Conditional statements (if, elif, else)
 - Basic program structure and modularity